ccsyd/CC_SYD_02_OculusRift/slides.md

 ### in setup()

-- OF is set up by default to used pixel coordinates for texturing (using oldschool ARB extensions)
-- Much easier to manipulate using normalised texture coordinates (0.0 - 1.0), so we switch that off.
+- OF is set up by default to used pixel coordinates for texturing (using oldschool ARB extensions), easier to to manipulate using normalised texture coordinates (0.0 - 1.0).
-- Load the two images into memory as OfImages (don't want to do this every frame)
+- Load the two images into memory as ofImages (don't want to do this every frame)

 ````
 // rect textures are fine by default in GL3,